Nakhichevan Autonomous Soviet Socialist Republic: War and revolution

 In December 1918, with the support of Azerbaijan's Musavat Party, Jafargulu Khan Nakhichevanski declared the Republic of Aras in the Nakhichevan uyezd of the former Erivan Governorate assigned to Armenia by Wardrop.
 The Armenian government did not recognize the new state and sent its troops into the region to take control of it.
 The conflict soon erupted into the violent Aras War.
 British journalist C.E.
 Bechhofer described the situation in April 1920:

-By mid-June 1919, however, Armenia had succeeded in establishing control over Nakhichevan and the whole territory of the self-proclaimed republic.
+By mid-June 1919, Armenia had established control over Nakhichevan and the whole territory of the self-proclaimed republic.
 The fall of the Aras republic triggered an invasion by the regular Azerbaijani army and by the end of July, Armenian troops were forced to leave Nakhichevan City to the Azeris.
-Again, more violence erupted leaving some ten thousand Armenians dead and forty-five Armenian villages destroyed.
+Again more violence erupted, leaving some 10,000 Armenians dead and 45 Armenian villages destroyed.
 Meanwhile, feeling the situation to be hopeless and unable to maintain any control over the area, the British decided to withdraw from the region in mid-1919.
-Still, fighting between Armenians and Azeris continued and after a series of skirmishes that took place throughout the Nakhichevan district, a cease-fire agreement was concluded.
-However, the cease-fire lasted only briefly, and by early March 1920, more fighting broke out, primarily in Karabakh between Karabakh Armenians and Azerbaijan's regular army.
+Still, fighting between Armenians and Azeris continued and after a series of skirmishes that took place throughout the Nakhichevan district, a ceasefire was agreed.
+This lasted only briefly, and by early March 1920, more fighting broke out, primarily in Karabakh between Karabakh Armenians and Azerbaijan's regular army.
 This triggered conflicts in other areas with mixed populations, including Nakhichevan.